How to Budget for NRGR Services

 - NIH GDS Policy/Certificate

 Although specific sharing requirements will differ depending on study design and proposed sample deliverables, NIMH requires that all studies plan and budget for sample collection materials (kits), shipping, quality control, sample processing, long-term storage, and management of sample distributions for approved requests.
+If your study needs international shipping, you must investigate whether the shipping carrier will include all relevant foreign taxes and fees in their invoices.
 If you have questions about the specific biosample sharing requirements for your application, email NIMH.email@example.com.
 There are different models for sample processing that studies may pursue, depending upon study characteristics:

 - Full Service at NRGR – most studies will find the best solution for sample processing and long-term sample management is to utilize the NIMH Repository for all services.
 NRGR can offer study consultation and bundled services to maximize budget efficiency.